 I Have No Budget

 Means room for negotiation.
-With my first video game placement I negotiated royalties overtime on a monthly basis until they were able to pay me in full.
+With my first video game placement, I negotiated royalties overtime on a monthly basis until they were able to pay me in full.
 I’ve done plenty of work for free or service trade.

-There’s all sorts of ways to negotiate this stuff, don’t let it stop you from getting your feet wet
+There are all sorts of ways to negotiate this stuff, don’t let it stop you from getting your feet wet

 I Don’t Have A Big Budget